 \section{Abstract}

 Supervised approaches to 3D pose estimation from single images are remarkably effective when labeled data is abundant.
-Therefore, much of the recent attention has shifted towards semi and (or) weakly supervised learning.
-Generating an effective form of supervision with little annotations still poses major challenges in crowded scenes.
-However, since it is easy to observe a scene from multiple cameras, we propose to impose multi-view geometrical constraints by means of a differentiable triangulation and to use it as form of self-supervision during training when no labels are available.
-We therefore train a 2D pose estimator in such a way that its predictions correspond to the re-projection of the triangulated 3D one and train an auxiliary network on them to produce the final 3D poses.
-We complement the triangulation with a weighting mechanism that nullify the impact of noisy predictions caused by self-occlusion or occlusion from other subjects.
-Our experimental results on Human3.6M and MPI-INF-3DHP substantiate the significance of our weighting strategy where we obtain state-of-the-art results in the semi and weakly supervised learning setup.
-We also contribute a new multi-player sports dataset that features occlusion, and show the effectiveness of our algorithm over baseline triangulation methods.
+However, as the acquisition of ground-truth 3D labels is labor intensive and time consuming, recent attention has shifted towards semi- and weakly-supervised learning.
+Generating an effective form of supervision with little annotations still poses major challenge in crowded scenes.
+In this paper we propose to impose multi-view geometrical constraints by means of a weighted differentiable triangulation and use it as a form of self-supervision when no labels are available.
+We therefore train a 2D pose estimator in such a way that its predictions correspond to the re-projection of the triangulated 3D pose and train an auxiliary network on them to produce the final 3D poses.
+We complement the triangulation with a weighting mechanism that alleviates the impact of noisy predictions caused by self-occlusion or occlusion from other subjects.
+We demonstrate the effectiveness of our semi-supervised approach on Human3.6M and MPI-INF-3DHP datasets, as well as on a new multi-view multi-person dataset that features occlusion.